bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 * `Preprocessing as the name suggests can be put as => before it is processed to CSS.
 Once you have written your preprocessor, it uses Javascript to compile and convert it into CSS.
 There are various pre-processors including less, sass etc, that work on the same principle but have different ways of defining variables, mixins etc.`

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
-`I love mixins and refactoring with CSS, I have yet to learn more in-depth usage of pre-processing with less but it gave me an insight as to why HTML/CSS has now become a developer driven thing verses what it was in the past.`
+`I love mixins and refactoring with CSS, I have yet to learn more in-depth usage of pre-processing with less but it gave me an insight as to why HTML/CSS has now become a developer driven thing verses what it was in the past.
+The greatest thing I was able to do in class is create mixins that can be reused!
+That was brilliant!`